 Marfa Maid Dairy

 Marfa Maid Dairy, owned by local artist Malinda Beeman, provides a charming look at a “little dairy on the prairie.”
 Experience goat milking, cheesemaking, and cheese tastings, and take home some samples, too!

 On our Marfa Gliders excursion, we flew like an eagle with spectacular views of the Davis Mountains and Chinati Peak across the Chihuahuan Desert.
 An airplane tows you up, and then you and the pilot glide quietly in the enclosed cockpit, with only the sound of the wind.
 Allow 2 hours for this experience.

-The Prada Marfa is a desert art installation 37 miles northwest of Marfa on U.S. Highway 90 just outside the town of Valentine.
-The nonprofit public art project was erected in 2005 and is modeled after a Prada boutique, with an inaccessible interior showcasing luxury goods from Prada’s fall collection.
+The Prada Marfa is a desert art installation 37 miles northwest of Marfa on U.S. Highway 90 just outside the small town of Valentine.
+The nonprofit public art project was erected in 2005 and is modeled after a small Prada store, with an inaccessible interior showcasing luxury goods from Prada’s fall collection.
 The site is now an art museum with the building as the single art exhibit.
 You’ll spend 2 hours on an excursion here unless you make this your first or last stop.